 Dissident republican groups in Northern Ireland continue to use a range of explosive devices, including under-vehicle devices, pipe bombs and postal explosive devices.

-More recently, in November 2015, a terrorist cell conducted a series of coordinated attacks in Paris, using firearms and suicide bombs, killing 130 people and injuring 368 more.
+Notable examples include in June 2015 when DAESH claimed responsibility for an attack on the Port El-Kantoui tourist resort in Sousse, Tunisia which killed 38 people, including 30 British nationals and November 2015, when a terrorist cell conducted a series of coordinated attacks in Paris, using firearms and suicide bombs, killing 130 people and injuring 368 more.
 This was the most sophisticated western attack carried out by DAESH, involving at least nine operatives and using multiple weapons including automatic firearms and person-borne improvised explosive devices (PBIEDs).

 Dissident republican groups have also used firearms in their attacks against the security forces in Northern Ireland.
 These have included the murders of Sappers Mark Quinsey and Patrick Azimkar outside Massereene Barracks in 2009, Constable Stephen Carroll in 2009, and prison officer David Black near Lurgan in November 2012.